lbryio/lbry-desktop/CONTRIBUTING.md

 `$ yarn format`

-for applying formatting rules to all projects' code sources.
+for applying formatting rules to the entire project's code.
 For formatting a specific file or directory, use:

 `$ yarn prettier 'glob/pattern'`